gelsonm/gelsonm/README.md

 # Hi there, I'm Gelson 👋

-## I'm a Master's Student at IIIT, Bhubaneswar.
+## I'm a passionate AI enthusiast.

 - 🌱 I’m currently doing my research in deep learning and computer vision
 - 👯 I’m looking for an opportunity to work in a dynamic team